adamgreen/Ferdinand20/README.md

 <img src="photos/20191029-01.jpg" alt="Sawppy Rover" width="320"/><br>
-Tracking the build of my robot to compete in the [Seattle Robotics Society's Robo-Magellan](https://robothon.org/rules-robo-magellan/) competition to be held on October 3rd, 2020 at the Seattle Center.
+Tracking the build of my robot to compete in the [Seattle Robotics Society's Robo-Magellan](https://robothon.org/rules-robo-magellan/) competition that was to be held on October 3rd, 2020 at the Seattle Center but is now cancelled due to COVID-19.
+Development of this robot will continue in hopes that it can compete in 2021.